jonathanmagliano/jonathanmagliano/README.md

 ## Hello, World!
 I'm Jonathan.

-Who's Jonathan?
+Who's John?
 Carioca, Rio de Janeiro, Football, Beach, you know?
 Oh, also...
 I started in the world of computers around 2003-2004 (Lan house).
-I was in that range between 7 and 8 years old.
+I was in that range between 7 and 8 years old. 🤔🔭
-🤔🔭 I'm very curious.
 I really like the idea of being in a constant process of evolution personal and professional.

 Interested in biotechnology, software development, database, data science, web development and sustainability.